-Yes
+X Yes

-The following PAIs are considered for sovereign and supranational issuers: • greenhouse gas emissions; and social violations.
+The following principal adverse impacts (the "PAIs") are considered for sovereign and supranational issuers:

+• greenhouse gas emissions; and

+social violations.

 Greenhouse gas emissions of investee countries are monitored through greenhouse gas intensity Scope 1 data points.

 Social violations by the investee countries are monitored as part of the TGM-ESGI, where the Investment Manager reviews institutional strength, social cohesion and stability and income equality among others.
 This is in addition to explicitly excluding countries subject to international sanctions, including those imposed by the UN, EU, or US OFAC.